kaifsiddiquei/GITBOOK/web3-native-features/privacy-blockchain-security.md

 ---

 *Ready to explore features for projects and developers?
-Continue to the next section to learn about DEXGO's developer tools and resources.*
+Continue to the next section to learn about DecNect's developer tools and resources.*